ariba2806/Smart-Attendance-Tracker/README.md

 We have managed to give all possible statistical analysis and hassle free management of attendance of their students.

-Detailed explanation of the project is given below.
+Detailed explanation of how to run the project is given below.